 In order to pass students must have a total grade of at least a 6 (six).

-A week after the grades are released a date, time & location will be announced on Brightspace for students to inspect their exam and ask for feedback.
+A week after the grades are released students can reach out to the TA for a date, time & location to view their exams.
 Should there be any questions about this, the teacher will clarify.

 Brigham/Ehrhardt/Fox, Financial Management : Theory and Practice - 9781473729605